eclipse-cyclonedds/cyclonedds/docs/manual/config/data-path-config.rst

   queue size, set: :ref:`Internal/DeliveryQueueMaxSamples <//CycloneDDS/Domain/Internal/DeliveryQueueMaxSamples>`.
   Generally, queues do not need to be very large (unless there are very small samples in very large messages).
-The primary function is to smooth out the processing when batches of samples become available at once, for example following a retransmission.
+The primary function is to smooth out the processing when batches of samples become available at once, for example following a re-transmission.

   When any of these receive buffers hit their size limit, and it concerns application data, the receive thread waits for the queue to shrink.
 However, discovery data never blocks the